jsdotlua/jest-lua/docs/docs/TestingAsyncCode.md

 If you don't use promises, you can use callbacks.
 For example, let's say that `fetchData`, instead of returning a promise, expects a callback, i.e. fetches some data and calls `callback(error, data)` when it is complete.
 You want to test that this returned data is the string `'peanut butter'`.

-By default, Jest Roblox tests complete once they reach the end of their execution.
+By default, Jest Lua tests complete once they reach the end of their execution.
 That means this test will _not_ work as intended:

 ```lua
 -- Don't do this!